 Optimal acoustic window should be found, assessed on grayscale imaging, prior to engaging SWETM Mode by appropriate patient's positioning and proper probe holding.

-- a.
-Patient's positioning: - i.
+- i.
 Patient is placed in supine position to favor acquisitions and measurements on the right liver lobe - ii.
 Right arm in maximum abduction - iii.
-Change to left lateral decubitus only when necessary - b.
-Probe holding - i.
-Acquisitions and measurements should be preferably performed on the right liver lobe via intercostal access - ii.
-Probe should be placed parallel to the intercostal space to avoid shadowing from the ribs
+Change to left lateral decubitus only when necessary